 The Caribbean Islands are one of 36 biodiversity hotspots around the globe.
-Hotspots have both highly unique flora, and have lost 70 percent of more of their original vegetation.
-Haiti meets both these criteria in spades — with more than 2,000 plants found nowhere else on Earth, and less than two percent of its original forest still standing.
+Hotspots have both highly unique flora, and have lost 70% or more of their original vegetation.
+Haiti meets both these criteria in spades — with more than 2,000 plants found nowhere else on Earth, and less than 2% of its original forest still standing.

 Not only has forest loss threatened botanical biodiversity, it’s also squeezed the island’s insect, bird, reptile, and amphibian populations, which depend on the native plants for food and shelter.

 Terraformation is partnering with William Cinea, a long-time conservationist and forest engineer in Haiti, to reintroduce native plants across this unique region.

 In 2003, Cinea founded Cayes Botanical Garden, Haiti’s first garden dedicated exclusively to native plants.
 After nearly two decades, the Garden remains one of the few organizations actively working to conserve the country’s unique vegetation.